Search the Health Library

 Dr. Reynolds is a faculty member at Johns Hopkins in the Division of Child and Adolescent Psychiatry.
 She serves as the primary behavioral consultant within the Child and Adolescent Psychiatric Inpatient and Day Hospital services.
 She conducts psychological evaluations and provides behavioral and cognitive-behavioral treatments.
 Broadly, her research and clinical interests focus on the development and maintenance of health risk behavior among children and adolescents.
 This interest has manifested in two lines of work.
 The first is focused on the social-contextual (e.g., peer influence) and self-regulatory (e.g., impulsivity, distress tolerance, emotional dysregulation) factors associated with the development and maintenance of these health risk behaviors and involves more basic processes/experimental research.
 The second area of interest centers more broadly on the evaluation of mental health services; particularly the dissemination and implementation of evidence-based psychological treatments and assessment.
 Dr. Reynolds received her Ph.D. in Clinical Psychology from University of Maryland, College Park.
 She completed her predoctoral internship training at Alpert Medical School of Brown University Clinical Psychology Training Consortium.

-Dr. Borden is a postdoctoral fellow in the Pediatric Medical Psychology Program.
+Dr. Borden is a staff psychologist in the Pediatric Medical Psychology Program.
 She completed her PhD in Counseling Psychology at the University of Missouri in Columbia, MO.
 Prior to her doctoral studies, she received her MS in Counseling from Loyola University Maryland.
 Dr. Borden completed her predoctoral internship at the VAMHCS/UMB Clinical Psychology Internship Consortium in Baltimore, MD.
 Her research interests include both prevention and implementation science, particularly the development and dissemination of efficient, tailored evidence-based interventions for children and families.
 Her dissertation piloted the application of the evidence-based Family Check-Up intervention to children’s psychological evaluations and feedback sessions with aims of increasing the utility of such evaluations as well as parents’ motivation to adhere to treatment recommendations.
 Dr. Borden also has a strong clinical interest in the identification and treatment of internalizing disorders in children.